Ostrovo Unit: Staff

+Franklin worked for 6 months, until she contracted malaria and was removed to London in February 1918.

+De Garis would stay as CMO for another year.
+In that time she, like most SWH staff, would suffer through bouts of serious sickness including typhoid, dysentery, and malaria.
+However, she remained an effective leader.
+She was a strict disciplinarian, but fair according to her staff, who saw her as their "guide, philosopher and friend'.
+She continued to experience deep mourning for Thomson, and this was compounded in June 1918 when her mother died unexpectedly from a heart attack.
+Missing her family, she resigned as CMO in September 1918.
+She said of her time in Macedonia:"I shall always remember my association with the SWH with pleasure.
+Practical experience has convinced me that women run things very well, making me a more ardent feminist than ever".De Garis was awarded a third class Order of St. Sava medal for her service.

+Following De Garis's resignation, Dr. Isobel Emslie became the third and final Chief Medical Officer, who led the unit to the end of the war.

 In Dr Isobel Emslie's words: "The spirit of this unit was a very pleasant one; the big, happy family of women was so entirely thrown on its own resources that it formed a very united body.
 Most of the sisters had been so much with the Serbians that they had learnt the language and were thoroughly in sympathy with them.
-Ours was a Serbian Army hospital, and we took our orders directly from Army Headquarters."

-At the advanced dressing station established three hours drive further up Kaimaktsalan the unit took casualties direct from the battlefield.
+Ours was a Serbian Army hospital, and we took our orders directly from Army Headquarters."At the advanced dressing station established three hours drive further up Kaimaktsalan the unit took casualties direct from the battlefield.
 Dr Bennett wrote of the girls' courage during bombardment.
 However malaria and dysentery took such a toll on the staff that the station was closed in September 1917.

 Closure of the Unit

 On 30 September 1918 the unit received news of the armistice with Bulgaria and on the morning of 23 October the unit started for northern Serbia with a convoy of nine vehicles on a 311 kilometre trek.
 All the staff made the trip and the unit set up in an abandoned army barracks in Vranje.
 The unit was in operation until October 1919.
 Fifty two of the members of the Vranje Unit were decorated with the Royal Red Cross and several also received the Order of Saint Sava.